NoOrientationProgramming/code-orb/README.md

 When working with small targets, simple log outputs are often the only feedback available.
-With [CodeOrb](https://github.com/NoOrientationProgramming/code-orb#codeorb-start) on the PC and [Processing()](https://github.com/NoOrientationProgramming/ProcessingCore#processing-start) on the target, you get two additional features: a task viewer and a command interface.
+With [CodeOrb](https://github.com/NoOrientationProgramming/code-orb#codeorb-start) on the PC and [Processing()](https://github.com/NoOrientationProgramming/ProcessingCore#processing-start) on the target, we have two additional channels: a task viewer and a command interface.
 The task viewer provides a detailed insight into the entire system, whereas the command interface gives full control over the microcontroller.

 ## Features